-In this procedure, step 3 ensures that the variation in the selected factor is limited to the selected z{train} and step 6 equalizes all the other variables across the mini-batch. however tend to produce blurry non-photorealistic images that are not suitable for gaze redirection application scenarios (Figure 6.2).
-The model suggested in this chapter deals with the issue by applying warping instead of direct re-synthesis.
+In this procedure, step 3 ensures that all the variation in the chosen factor is kept in the only one chosen variable z{train} .
+Step 6 makes all the other variables be the same across the mini-batch.

+Both [18] and [19] however tend to produce blurry non-photorealistic images that are not suitable for the application scenarios of gaze redirection Figure 6.2.
+This is overcome in the model suggested in this chapter by using warping instead of direct re-synthesis.